An island of spiritual hedonism

 If you want to party, this is the place for you – especially on those black moon, half moon and full moon days.

 For the rest of the month, Haad Rin is a rather regular (lovely!) beach with super fine sand and a few hotels and bars scattered around.
-It’s very wide and the waters invite for a refreshing swim.
+It’s very wide and the waters invite you for a refreshing swim.

 Leela Beach in the very south is worth a visit as well if you are in that area.